 log file.
-A database that records messages and errors from the license server, and sometimes also from licensed products.
+The text log file that records messages and errors from the license server, and sometimes from licensed products.

 multiuse rules.
 In License Use Management, rules that define the conditions under which multiple invocations of a product require only a single license.
 These rules are applicable only to concurrent licenses.
 The vendor of the product defines multiuse rules.